 The Haller Hand will lift communities out of the poverty cycle by helping them achieve water security through the building of rain-fed dams, wells and bio-loos and by offering farmer training, will enable our smallholder farmers to grow enough food to eat and to sell.

-The Haller Foundation
+Charity information: The Haller Foundation

 The Haller Hand will help communities lift themselves out of the poverty cycle and thus achieve self-sustainability.
 We are hoping to attract more community based organisations to adopt the Haller Hand, take ownership of their rain-fed dam, well and bio-loo and use the smallholder farmer techniques that we teach at our Demonstration Farm to start growing enough food to feed themselves, with a surplus to sell.